mich-j/ESP32_hydroponics/README.md

 # ESP32_hydroponics
 IoT hydroponics setup with telemetry, built inside IKEA SAMLA box.

-ESP32 Devkit module was used to handle sensors and publish data via MQTT.
+ESP32 Devkit module was used to process data from sensors and publish messages with telemetry via MQTT.

 Raspberry Pi 3B+ hosts Thingsboard server, which allows to store sensors' output and display a dashboard with charts and gauges, accessible within local network.
 Raspberry also works as a MQTT broker and gateway for communication with Thingsboard.